tlswg/tls13-spec/draft-ietf-tls-tls13.md

 first flight ("early data").
 The client uses the PSK to authenticate the server and to encrypt the early data.

-When clients use a PSK obtained externally to send early data then the following additional information MUST be provisioned to both parties:
+When clients use a PSK obtained externally to send early data, then the following additional information MUST be provisioned to both parties:

   * The cipher suite for use with this PSK